-Scanning electron microscopy is a powerful magnification tool, designed to detect fine surface details at high magnifications (sub-10nm).
+Electron microscopy is a powerful magnification tool, designed to detect fine details at high magnifications (sub-nm).

-A wide range of samples can be observed under electron microscope, including cells, cell organelles, viruses, cell infection assays, tissues and tissue slices, bacteria and bacterial interactions, fungi and many more.
-Gold labelled secondary antibodies can be used to visualize surface-located antigens, e.g., extra-cellular receptors, secreted proteins, antigens located at the surface of purified cell components (nuclei, mitochondria and so on).
+A wide range of samples can be observed using scanning and transmission electron microscope, including cells, cell organelles, viruses, cell infection assays, tissues and tissue slices, bacteria and bacterial interactions, fungi and many more.
+Gold labelled secondary antibodies can be used to visualize antigens located on the surface of the sample or within the sample.

-We offer sample preparation and acquisition of scanning electron microscopy data of:
+We offer sample preparation and acquisition of scanning and transmission electron microscopy data of:

 Academic Head: Assoc.
 Prof. Tom Schultheiss.